Sales

 User experience

 • Slow website loading speed.
-According to Kissmetrics, 47% of web visitors expect a website to load in less than 2 seconds, and 40% of web visitors will leave the website if the loading process takes more than 3 seconds.
-Work closely with your web developer to avoid this problem.
+According to Kissmetrics, 47% of web visitors expect a website to load in less than 2 seconds, and 40% will leave the website if the loading process takes more than 3 seconds.
+Therefore, your website should avoid this problem.

 • Wordy website.
-People will not spend time to read webpages full of text, hard to understand jargons and language, or thesis-like page.
-No matter how best your product is, it is a poorly presented and disengaging homepage or landing page.
+People will not spend time reading webpages full of text, hard-to-understand jargon and language, or thesis-like pages.
+Although you are showcasing the best product to the world, if it is poorly presented, you will likely disengage your visitors.

 Navigation experience

 • Multiple menu choices.
-Have you visited a homepage with multiple menu choices and eventually you forget to come back or lost yourself where you started?
-In the conversion-focused website, the menu is a distraction.
-If you need a menu, keep it between three and six choices at the footer section.
+Have you visited a website that distracting?
+The landing page comes with many branches (menu choices).
+Eventually, you forget to come back or lose yourself along the way.
+So, a menu with many choices is a distraction.
+A good conversion-focused website should avoid this kind of navigation experience.
+If you need a menu, keep it less than five choices in the footer section.

 • Non-mobile responsive design.
-A mobile responsive website automatically changes its layout to fit the screen size of the device you use.
-More people than ever before are searching online using mobile devices.
-If your website design is not mobile responsive, you will lose out to a large group of the potential customer and business opportunity.
+In the tech world today, people use mobile devices more than desktops/laptops to access information.
+A mobile responsive website automatically changes its layout to fit the screen size of the device used.
+If your website design is not mobile responsive, you will lose out to a large group of potential customers who leave your website for not being able to access your website information.

 >